paulobolinhas/Smart-Home/README.md

 # Smart-Home

 Prototype design and development of an interface for a Smart Home.

+## Run

+main.html

 ### to improve: